usounds/Rito/frontend/app/[locale]/privacy/en.md

 ## 1. Information Collected
 The Service may collect the following information:
 - DID, an identifier in the ATProtocol
-- Bookmark schema information entered on this site
+- Bookmark schema information entered on this service

 ## 2. Purpose of Use
 The collected information is used to provide applications that utilize the bookmark and schema functions offered by the Service.